Vintage leather shoulder bag in a dream on a wooden surface with an open wallet beside a folded paper letter and a silk scarf in warm afternoon light

 Ask yourself: “What outer foothold have I recently lost — and who do I remain when there is not a single usual confirmation in my pockets?”

 Astrological note: The dream of a lost bag often arrives during tense transits of Saturn through the 1st or 2nd house, during its aspects to the Moon, and during periods of Pluto at the chart’s angles.
 Capricorns, Cancers, and Scorpios recognize this dream especially precisely.
-If Saturn is now touching your Moon — the Guardian loses outer confirmations, and the dream shows this through an empty shoulder on which a bag should be.
+If Saturn is now touching your Moon — the Guardian loses outer confirmations, and the dream shows this through an empty shoulder where a bag should be.

 Astrological note: The dream of a too heavy bag often arrives during tense transits of Saturn through the 6th or 10th house, during its aspects to Mars, and during periods of Pluto in the work-related houses.
 Capricorns, Virgos, and Scorpios recognize this dream especially precisely.
 If Saturn is now touching your Mars — the Warrior wears itself out under someone else’s load, and the dream shows this through a strap cutting into the shoulder.

-Today, set aside fifteen minutes for one small “sort-out”: a drawer, notes in the phone, a task list, a closet with clothes.
+Today, set aside fifteen minutes for one small “sort-out”: a drawer, notes in your phone, a task list, a closet of clothes.
 Not perfectly, simply separate “keep” and “remove.”
-The Inner Critic recognizes such sortings as an answer to its accusation, and in later dreams torments you with a bag in which nothing can be found less often.
+The Inner Critic recognizes such sortings as an answer to its accusation, and in later dreams less often torments you with a bag in which nothing can be found.

 Ask yourself: “Which of my ‘bags’ is now empty inside, while I wear it on my shoulder out of habit — and do I want to fill it with the real, or honestly hang it on a peg?”